GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 >-   This is a front-end website that gives the user methods to add content and change appearance.
 >-   The project consists of one page, a dashboard.
 >-   Navbar, banner, and footer sections exist, but only as placeholders, little or no content will be added to them for project submission.
 >-   The project is looked at as a "desktop-first" scenario.
-Styling and structure efforts for tablet and mobile viewports are minimalized while keeping main functionality and components/content intact.
+Styling and structure efforts for tablet and mobile view ports are minimized while keeping main functionality and components/content intact.
->-   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects and saving dahsboard configurations for styling and panel/button visiiblity.
+>-   The site is not tied into any databases, it only uses localStorage to simulate saving user input for adding projects and saving dashboard configurations for styling and panel/button visibility.
 >-   The user stories below indicate a "logged-in user".
 Since this is a front-end website (as suggested by Project Idea 3 in the Assessment Handbook) the website cannot register users nor sanitize, store, and recall any user data to a database.

 <a name="US"></a>